 - Working alone safely

-Each volunteer needs to know exactly what they are being asked to do, how they are being asked to do it, and where the task will be performed.
+Volunteers must know what they are being asked to do, how they should do it, and where the task will be performed.
+Click to tweet

 Article written by Kim Scaravelli, CEO, Trust Communications Inc.